 I Am Invited to a Party (Elephant and Piggie) by Mo Willems

-We think all the Elephant and Piggie books are hilarious but this one is our favorite.
-Piggie has never been to a party before so she relies on Elephant’s help.
+All the Elephant and Piggie books are hilarious, but this one is our favorite.
+Piggie has never been to a party before, so she relies on Elephant’s help.
 Which is the silliest help you can imagine.
+A best author and book for 3 year olds.

 Don’t Push the Button by Bill Cotter